Witnesses describe fiery Martin County crash that killed 4 people

-STUART, Fla. — A crash that killed four people in Martin County Tuesday had good Samaritans jumping into action to help the victims.
+MARTIN COUNTY, Fla. — A crash that killed four people Tuesday in Martin County had good Samaritans jumping into action to help the victims.

 The crash involving a Tesla sedan and a minivan occurred just after 12:30 p.m. at the intersection of southbound Federal Highway and Northwest Baker Road.